2017 Plan Information

 Medical Member Reimbursement Claim Form (coming soon)

 Once your request for payment is received, we will let you know if we need additional information.
 Otherwise, we will consider your request and make a coverage determination.
 If we decide that the plan should pay for the drugs or services, we will mail the reimbursement to you.
 If we decide that the drugs or services are not covered, or you did not follow all the plan’s rules – we will not provide any payment.
 Instead, we will send you a letter explaining the reasons why we are not sending the payment and your rights to appeal that decision.
 Learn more about appeals.

 Important Plan Information

-An organization determination is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
+An organization determination or action is a decision we make about your benefits and coverage or about the amount we will pay for your medical services and long term services and supports.
 We are making an organization determination whenever we decide what is covered for you and how much we pay.

 Who can request an organization determination?

 You, your doctor or authorized representative may request an organization determination.
 You may appoint an individual to act as your representative by filling out a personal representative authorization form.
 To get the form, call Member Services or go to Resources.

 - Call Member Services at 1-800-469-6292 (TTY 711)